xinxingwu-uk/xinxingwu-uk/README.md

 ## 👋 Hi, I am Wu.

+I build models that solve problems and (usually) behave.
+My work spans ML, stats, and data analysis—feature selection to graph neural nets and survival analysis—with a recent soft spot for LLMs.
+If it’s a tough dataset, I make it talk; if it’s a complex idea, I make it teachable.
 Here is my Homepage https://xinxingwu.github.io/

 ## 📊 Wu's GitHub